AikoPanel/AikoPanel-Docs/aikopanel/use/setting.md

 ## Factors related to the currency:

-1. Currency symbol: Is the symbol used to represent the currency unit, for example, $ for US dollar, € for euro, ¥ for Japanese yen.
+1. Currency symbol: Is the symbol used to represent the currency unit, for example, $ for US dollar, Â€ for euro, Â¥ for Japanese yen.
 2. ISO currency code: It is a three-letter code defined according to the ISO 4217 standard to denote the world's currencies, for example: USD for US dollar, EUR for euro, JPY for Japanese yen.
 3. Exchange rate: It is the exchange rate between two different currencies, which usually changes over time and is influenced by many economic and political factors.
 4. Central Bank: The monetary regulatory and issuing agency of a country, such as the United States Federal Reserve (Fed), the European Central Bank (ECB), or the State Bank of Vietnam.